Sean Friars

 Sean Friars (born 15 May 1979) is a football coach and former player.
-He is the assistant manager of NIFL Premiership club Institute and works for the Depaul Foyle Haven Centre, which helps people afflicted by addiction issues and homelessness in Derry.
+He is the assistant manager of NIFL Championship club Institute and works for the Depaul Foyle Haven Centre, which helps people afflicted by addiction issues and homelessness in Derry.
 As a former addict he is now fully focused on helping people struggling with some of the demons that wrecked his own football career.

 His brother Emmet also played as a defender.

 Playing career

 Early career

 Friars was born in Derry, Northern Ireland.
 Prior to his move to Cliftonville, he played for Foyle Harps, Liverpool, Ipswich Town, Portadown, Newry Town, Derry City and Finn Harps.

 Friars made only one appearance, as substitute, for Ipswich Town.
 He came on against Crewe Alexandra in a 2–1 home win at Portman Road.

 In 2001, he had a short-term deal with Newry Town which expired in September.

 In March 2004 a loan deal from Derry City to Finn Harps was announced.
 The left-sided midfielder, had been a member of Derry City's 2002 FAI Cup winning team.
 After returning from a loan spell with League of Ireland First Division club Finn Harps, it was announced in August 2004 that he had left Derry City by mutual agreement.